puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ### Website Installation Example

-An end to end example installtion of a test website.
+An end-to-end example installation of a test website.

 ~~~puppet
 class fourthcoffee(